 The deeper I walked into my mesquite ‘forest’, the greener the atmosphere became.
 The green and yellow gleam infused the very air, turning the scene into a fairyland.
 A multitude of butterflies was also enjoying this enchanted locale, flittering and flattering all around me.
 I tried so hard to take a picture, but their hectic movements defeated me time and again.
 The one I did catch was snapped through a zoom lens, all I could see was a brownish speck on some lilac verbena.
 Tough …..!

 But it’s not always the longest or sharpest spines that cause the most grief.
 Some cacti, like the prickly pear, also have a nearly invisible defense system called glochids.
-Fine, hair-like, but very short, ‘prickles’ clustered in the areoles, the points on the cacti main stem, where the larger spines emerge.
-They hide in other areas, like the fruit, as well.
-It is quite easy to avoid the large spines, unless your horse just stepped on a barrel cactus and subsequently catapults you into a clump of nearby prickly pear growth, when rearing in rising panic to get away from the excruciating pain piercing it’s foreleg.
-But the glochids are an entirely different matter.
-Even almost brushing against a cactus is enough to transfer these tiny, barbed arrows into your skin.
+Fine, hair-like, but very short, these ‘prickles’ clustered in the areoles, the points on the cacti main stem where the larger spines emerge.
+They also hide in other areas, like the fruit, as well.
+It is quite easy to avoid the large spines but the glochids are an entirely different matter.
+They can transfer to your skin even before one actually touches the plant.

 Walking back home, I came across another small thing.
 It shone in solitary splendor among the rocks of a small dry wash.
 It’s yellow petals forming a beacon of brightness among the greys of the stones and the dull brown tones of last years dead oak leaves, which the wind had deposited in grooves and crevasses.
 ‘Perseverance!’ popped into my mind.
 After all the chlorophyll fueled greenness I had experienced only moments ago, this chipper little daisy made me grin from ear to ear.
 I hope, it will enliven your day also, giving you a tiny boost away from your everyday troubles.